Archilander/ttrpg_toolbox/Readme.md

 A tool to estimate the price and time a player have to invest in crafting a item.

 ## To do:
-- Add a checkbox section for:
-    - Mastercrafted
-    - Hurried (+ 10 DC)
 - add a special material dropdown

 ### NPC generator: